Gladys Ruth Gibson: National Council of Women and other associations

 Gibson was chosen as a delegate to represent South Australia at the conference organised by the International Council of Women in Edinburgh in 1938.
 She was secretary of the NCW from 1939 to 1941 and served as president from 1952 to 1956, as well as being president of the South Australian branch from 1950 to 1954.
 In 1953 she represented the NCW in Westminster Abbey at the coronation and was presented at Court.
 The following year she organised the welcome to South Australia for Queen Elizabeth II which was attended by 1100 women.

 She was a member and office bearer of the Adelaide Women Graduates’ Association, the Adelaide University Graduates’ Association, the SA Chapter of the Australian College of Education, Florence Nightingale Committee for Nursing Scholarships and the Churchill Fellowship Selection Committee (SA).
 She also was a founder member of the Adelaide Soroptimist Club, a member of the Adelaide Young Women's Christian Association, the State Council Girl Guides’ Association, the Junior Red Cross Committee, the United Nations’ Association of SA and the Australia Day Committee.

 Honours, recognition and legacy

 Gibson was made an Officer of the Order of the British Empire in the 1953 Coronation Honours for "service to the National Council of Women".
 She was promoted to Commander of the Order of the British Empire in the 1970 Queen's Birthday Honours for "services in advancing the interests of Australian women".

 Gibson died at Belair on 23 August 1972.

 In 1974 she was honoured with a bronze sundial, installed outside the Adelaide Festival Centre on King William Road.
 A plaque was laid in her memory in the Adelaide's Jubilee 150 Walkway in 1986.

 The Ruth Gibson Memorial Award is a scholarship inaugurated by the NCW and International Council of Women in 1978 to fund education or overseas study resulting in benefits to the women and girls of the State.

-As of 2021 it is valued at AU$4,000.
+The electoral district of Gibson in South Australia is named in recognition of her contributions.